GrandCru/GoogleSheets/README.md

 ## More information

-See the Google Sheets API documentation at https://developers.google.com/google-apps/spreadsheets/ see especially the documentation about public vs private visibilty at https://developers.google.com/google-apps/spreadsheets/#sheets_api_urls_visibilities_and_projections
+See the [Google Sheets API documentation](https://developers.google.com/google-apps/spreadsheets/) for more information about the structure of atom feed and about the public vs private visibility.

 ## Credits

 Credits for the original C# implementation goes to Harri Hätinen https://github.com/hhatinen and to Teemu Harju https://github.com/tsharju for the original Elixir implementation.